 Anthony Gatto studied music privately with Ornette Coleman, and later completed a doctorate in composition at the Yale School of Music in 2001.
-He has received fellowships and awards from the Fulbright Scholar Program (Berlin), New York State Foundation for the Arts, the Bush Foundation, McKnight Foundation, Jerome Foundation, Meet the Composer, Inc, an ASCAP Grant to Young Composers, many residencies at the most wonderful Yaddo, The Millay Colony for the Arts, Aaron Copland House, and the Willapa Bay Artist-in-Residence program is Oysterville, Washington.
+He has received fellowships and awards from the Fulbright Scholar Program (Berlin), New York Foundation for the Arts, the Bush Foundation, McKnight Foundation, Jerome Foundation, Meet the Composer, Inc, an ASCAP Grant to Young Composers, many residencies at magical Yaddo, The Millay Colony for the Arts, Aaron Copland House, and the Willapa Bay Artist-in-Residence program is Oysterville, Washington.
 He is an Associate Professor of Music at City University of New York.

 Recent projects include music for the film.
 Chest of Drawers, written and directed by Maxwell Nalevansky, presented at the 21st Annual Boston Underground Film Festival, Boston, Massachusetts, (March 2019); What the Film Festival, Toronto, Canada (March 2019); Chattanooga Film Festival, Chattanooga, Tennessee (April 2019); 15th Fantaspoa - International Fantastic Film Festival, Porte Alegre, Brazil (May 2019).

 klangfarbenmelodie (for Ornette), commissioned by Duo Montagnard, premiere at Beckwith Hall, University of North Carolina at Wilmington, 1/16/2019; Organ Hall, University of North Carolina at Greensboro,1/18/2019; Bezanson Hall, University of Massachusetts at Amherst, 2/13/2019; New York City premiere will be 6/21/2019 at the Tenri Cultural Center.